RuthAndRoth/Ruth2/Mesh/Ruth2_v4/README.md

 * Most parts are unchanged since Draft 9.
 Elements with head part changed at Draft 10.
 Eyelashes changed at Draft 10.
 All nails changed at Draft 11.

-* Ruth2v4Dev.blend has a complete set of the objects and no armature.
-Sevrak forums reported issues in using Blender 2.83.
-Upgrading to Blender 2.9, appending whatever is needed from Ruth2v4Dev.blend into a clean file and adding in a clean armature (either Avastar or one of the armatures Ada Radius built from avatar_skeleton.xml) works okay.
-Ada decided to avoid including an armature in the Dev file - a simpler set of objects in a blend file is more useful to designers, long term, as Blender upgrades and Avastar either does or does not catch up.
+* Ruth2v4Dev.blend objects were built in Blender 2.83.
+Armatures and custom properties have been removed.
+The objects in the file are UV mapped to the legacy 2005 Second Life UV map island edges and vertex weighted to be compatible with the Second Life/OpenSim 2016 "Bento" armature, using Avastar tools from its beta 2.81.35.